Satellite Chlorophyll Data Visualization

 List of longitudes:

-Minimum daily/weekly % coverage
+Minimum % coverage.

-Outlier detection method
+Outlying pixel detection method

 SD = standard deviation